srinivasankh/eleven-plus-vocab/README.md

 - Learn mode with searchable vocabulary cards
 - Quiz mode (multiple-choice meanings -> words)
-- Progress saved in browser localStorage
+- Progress saved in browser localStorage (as of now in this MVP)
 - Resume unfinished quiz
-- Build-time markdown parsing into normalized JSON
+- Build-time markdown parsing into normalized JSON (as of now in this MVP)
 - Tolerant import: malformed blocks are skipped with warnings

 ## Data Source